 We do not guarantee that our site, or any content on it, will always be available or be uninterrupted.
-Access to our site is permitted on a temporary basis.
-We may suspend, withdraw, discontinue or change all or any part of our site without notice.
-We will not be liable to you if for any reason our site is unavailable at any time or for any period.
+We may suspend or withdraw or restrict the availability of all or any part of our site for business and operational reasons.
+We will try to give you reasonable notice of any suspension or withdrawal.

 If you choose, or you are provided with, a user identification code, password or any other piece of information as part of our security procedures, you must treat such information as confidential.
 You must not disclose it to any third party.

 How you may use material on our site

 We are the owner or the licensee of all intellectual property rights in our site, and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You may print off one copy, and may download extracts, of any page(s) from our site for your personal use and you may draw the attention of others within your organisation to content posted on our site.

 You must not modify the paper or digital copies of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.

 Our status (and that of any identified contributors) as the authors of content on our site must always be acknowledged.

 You must not use any part of the content on our site for commercial purposes without obtaining a licence to do so from us or our licensors.